-- · Check high speed switch settings and firmware - · Ensure that there are no hardware issues - Ensure client / protocol node compatibility - · Ensure no heavy IO operations are being performed - Upgrade ESS (rolling upgrade or with cluster down) - Always ensure you have quorum (if rolling upgrade) - Always carefully balance the recovery groups and scale management functions as you upgrade each node (if rolling upgrade) - Move the release level and the file system format, if applicable. - Final checks are performed - If applicable, upgrade the ESS protocol nodes - Ensure that call home and GUI are still working as expected - Use yum to upgrade any security related errata (yum -y security).
+- Check high speed switch settings and firmware - Ensure that there are no hardware issues - Ensure client / protocol node compatibility - Ensure no heavy IO operations are being performed - Upgrade ESS (rolling upgrade or with cluster down) - Always ensure you have quorum (if rolling upgrade) - Always carefully balance the recovery groups and scale management functions as you upgrade each node (if rolling upgrade) - · Move the release level and the file system format, if applicable.
+Move the Recovery Group format to LATEST. - Final checks are performed - If applicable, upgrade the ESS protocol nodes - · Ensure that call home and GUI are still working as expected - Use yum to upgrade any security related errata (yum -y security).
 Do not update any kernel, systemd, or network manager erratas.